Posted by Amy Carbone on Feb 3, 2025 9:34:06 AM

 Without entity malpractice coverage, you may be held personally liable for lawsuits against your dental practice.
 Depending on the circumstances, this may cause serious financial hardship for the practice owner.

-Data Breach Insurance
+5. Data Breach Insurance

-A data breach can be costly for your dental practice if sensitive patient data and financial information is compromised.
+A data breach can be costly for your dental practice if sensitive patient data and financial information are compromised.
 Data breach insurance helps cover the cost of getting back up and running after a data breach and compensating victims of the breach for financial damages they may have suffered as a result of their information being leaked.

 What Does It Cover?